 - 9.5.1.
 Purchase Orders should be automatically generated from approved commitments in line with budget proposals.
 Management should ensure all budget constraints have been incorporated into any purchasing policy they adopt. - 9.5.2 All expenditure incurred by Athletics Ireland involving third party suppliers must be approved and authorised on a Purchase Order form in accordance with the limits as illustrated in the Procurement Threshold Table. - 9.5.3 Purchase Orders for goods or services should be administered by each Department using Excel.
 The reference number will be a combination of the Department Reference, the year, and the unique PO number e.g., "REC PO 18-1234" - 9.5.4 Once the individual Department have completed the Purchase Order form it should be filed in the designated folder until the invoice is received.
-The original Purchase Order should be attached to the invoice and submitted to Finance for payment.

-The Excel copy of the Purchase Order should be emailed to Finance together with the digital copy of the invoice.
+The original Purchase Order should be attached to the invoice and submitted to Finance for payment. - The Excel copy of the Purchase Order should be emailed to Finance together with the digital copy of the invoice.
 The email should state please accept this as authorisation of the attached expenditure.
 Only one PO/Invoice should be sent on each email as the email and attachments will be filed on the S drive by the Accounts Assistant for future review by the auditor.

 - 9.5.5 Property and equipment hired by Athletics Ireland is not covered under the terms of our insurance and therefore it is important to ensure that these items are insured in full by the company who owns them.
-Athletics Ireland should not be held liable for any loss or damage that may occur where necessary. - 9.5.6 Two Corporate Credit cards are issued to the company in the name of the CEO and HPD to pay for expenses such as flights, hotels, and emergencies.
-The levels of credit card expenditure are subject to the same levels of approval as all other expenditure i.e. €5000 maximum per transaction, splitting of expenses is not permitted.
-Every month the CEO and HPD are issued with a copy of the statements and a Credit Card Payment Form, the following must be complied with before sign-off by the Chair of the Finance Committee: - Description of the expenditure. - Receipts attached. - Signed by the Department Head acknowledging that the expenses were necessary incurred on behalf of Athletics Ireland. - The Accounts Assistant will reconcile the Credit Card Payment Form to the Statement. - All expenses of the President and CEO are approved by the Chair of Finance. - All respective credit card payments must be authorised with a bank code sent by text to the mobile of the CEO or HPD. - 9.5.7 Staff using the Corporate Credit card must ensure that it is used in a responsible manner and complete the Credit Card payment form and attach any receipts.
+Athletics Ireland should not be held liable for any loss or damage that may occur where necessary. - 9.5.6 A Corporate Credit card is issued to the company in the name of the CEO to pay for expenses such as flights, hotels, and emergencies.
+Every month the CEO is issued with a copy of the statements and a Credit Card Payment Form, the following must be complied with before sign-off by the Chair of the Finance Committee: - Description of the expenditure. - Receipts attached. - Signed by the Department Head acknowledging that the expenses were necessary incurred on behalf of Athletics Ireland. - The Accounts Assistant will reconcile the Credit Card Payment Form to the Statement. - All expenses of the President and CEO are approved by the Chair of Finance. - All credit card payments must be authorised with a bank code sent by text to the mobile of the CFO. - 9.5.7 Staff using the Corporate Credit card must ensure that it is used in a responsible manner and complete the Credit Card payment form and attach any receipts.
 The Accounts Assistant will advise the Finance Director of any staff non-compliance.
 Subsequence non-compliance will be reported to the CEO/HR Manager for discipline per the staff handbook.